Australia, China to boost trade with beef making the cut

 Australia is seeking to take advantage of China's decision earlier this week to suspend meat imports from Brazil, the world's biggest exporter of beef and poultry, due to a scandal over sales of rotten and salmonella-tainted meats.

 Australia, however, may have little scope to increase meat exports as its cattle herd is languishing near a two-decade low.
-Graziers were forced to cull cattle in record numbers following a drought induced by an unusually strong El Nino weather system between 2014 and 2016.
+Graziers culled cattle in record numbers following a drought induced by an unusually strong El Nino weather system between 2014 and 2016.

 "China must feed their nation but has 7 percent of arable land.
 Australia is seizing the opportunity to provide the high-quality, safe food," Turnbull said in a speech in Canberra.